spryker/spryker-docs/docs/dg/dev/developing-standalone-modules/publish-standalone-modules-on-github.md

 template: howto-guide-template
 ---

-To publish a module on GitHub, follow the steps:
+To publish a module on GitHub, take the following steps.

 ## Prerequisites